OriginCodeAcademy/Cohort9/Projects/Week-02/README.md

 #### Install the Angular package

-Install the [Angular package for Atom](https://atom.io/packages/angularjs) and then:
+Install the [Angular snippets for Atom](https://atom.io/packages/angularjs-styleguide-snippets) and then:

 Once you have them installed, all you need to do is type 'ng' into an existing js file to display the list of available angular snippets, i.e., "ngcontroller", "ngfactory", etc. Once you make a selection, the snippet displays as a wizard that you can then tab through while entering the values that need to be set in each template.